Encryption of Workstations at ISIMA and LIMOS✯

 - The other 7 slots are free

-sudo cryptsetup luksAddKey --key-slot 1 /dev/sda3to add a key to slot 1 (which is free) on partition sda3- You will then be prompted to enter a new passphrase
+sudo cryptsetup luksAddKey --key-slot 1 /dev/sda3to add a key to slot 1 (which is free) on partition sda3- You will then be prompted for a new passphrase

 Modifying the Key (PIN Code) for Windows✯